Prevent tags from being overwritten¶

 Click Show advanced settings, and turn on Immutability.
 Note that tag limits are enabled when immutability is enabled for a repository.

-Select Repositories on the left navigation pane.
+Select Repositories on the left-side navigation panel.

 Click on the name of the repository that you want to view.
 Note that you will have to click on the repository name following the